scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

   Citizen data scientists (in our demo example, medical doctors) need to work with the tool, so visual editing is necessary.
-But apart from being a visual editing tool only, support for creating custom pipeline components on the fly using R and python is necessary as well.
+But apart from being a visual editing tool, support for creating custom pipeline components on the fly using R and python is necessary as well.

 - Jupyter Notebooks

-  Researchers in general are used to implement tasks in jupyter notebooks.
+  Researchers in general like to implement tasks in jupyter notebooks.
-  This makes support for JupyterLab, as well as having an easy way of making jupyter notebooks part of the data processing pipeline, a key requirement.
+  This makes support for JupyterLab, as well as having an easy way of making Jupyter notebooks part of the data processing pipeline, a key requirement.

 .. table:: Fulfilment of requirements for integrated tools. :label:`toolxreq`